Friends of Raikes Road Burial Ground - Copyright 2016.

-The old wooden field gates to the right.
-Below are the new gates.
+The old wooden field gates are below.
+The new gates are on the right.

 We have had two so far this year, with another to be held on Saturday, 12th August and the final one for the year on Saturday 7th October.
 Both Open Days so far have been well-attended and there has been a lot of interest in the Ground from both visitors generally and those looking for graves of relatives.
 We have been able to link the Butler/Ovington family with descendants in Skipton who have kindly let us have information about the family which doesn’t appear in official records or documents.
 Such contacts provide us not only with living links to the Burial Ground residents but exchange and build on information about them.